cheredia19/CesarTest/README.md

 # Some insights about the 50 YouTube channels with the most subscribers

+*By César Heredia, data journalist*

 Maybe it’s not entirely a big surprise that T-Series, a music Indian channel, is the profile with the most subscribers on YouTube with 263 million people.
 T-Series is branded as the largest music record label with up to 35% of the Indian music market.

 As the renowned channel says in its profile description, “T-Series is associated with the music industry from the past three decades, having an ample catalog of music comprising plenty of languages that covers the length & breadth of India.”

-The second largest-subscriber channel on YouTube is American entrepreneur and Internet personality MrBeast. with a community of more than 250 million followers.
+The second largest-subscriber channel on YouTube is the American entrepreneur and Internet personality MrBeast. with a community of more than 250 million followers.

 It is no coincidence that these profiles come from India and the United States.
 These two countries gather at least 60% of the 50 YouTube channels with the most subscribers through April 14, 2024.